 |Reduced weight||Triclad® solutions facilitate engineered design requiring light weight specifications|

 Triclad® is an atmospheric / open air cladded transition joint.
-We trust that you want to build the most reliable vessel, (cruise)ship or superyacht, so making the right choice for one of the most important welds in your ship is crucial.
-Find out why Triclad® is the most reliable and smartest choice you can make:
+We trust that you want to build the most reliable sailing boat, cruiseship, marine vessel or superyacht, so making the right choice for one of the most important welds in your ship is crucial.
+Find out why Triclad ® is the most reliable and smartest choice you can make:

 |Oxides or melt pockets are controlled by size, grannulationand frequently over the bondingsurface of steel-aluminium.||Oxides are not concentrated, but uncontrolled divided over the whole steel-aluminium surface.
 This results in a inconsistent bonding and strength.|